 Dudley had been a hard worker all his life until an unexpected stroke occurred and his whole world changed.
 Dizzy and losing his balance, Dudley was unable to work again and decided to make a TPD claim through his superannuation.

 "In claims like this there is a significant power imbalance between the insurance companies and clients of ours,” says Melissa O’Neill, Shine Lawyers Superannuation law expert.
 "I’m passionate about making sure that that power imbalance doesn’t affect our clients’ rights and ability to access justice.”

-Letting people know that their claim has accepted is one of the best bits of the job, says Melissa.
+Letting people know that their TPD claim has been accepted is one of the best bits of the job, says Melissa.

 “We live to make calls like that.
 Our clients have had a lot of uncertainty to date and once they have the ability to make choices for their future that gives us a real sense of satisfaction that we’ve been able to help someone who’s had some really bad luck in their life,” Melissa explains.